On Friday, December 22, 2017, President Donald Trump signed

 Provide for Reconciliation Pursuant to Titles II and V of the Concurrent

-Resolution on the Budget for Fiscal Year 2018,” courtesy of a
+Resolution on the Budget for Fiscal Year 2018,”

 technicality enforced by the Senate parliamentarian.